JoanComasFdz/dotnet-exercise-state-updates-readmodel/README.md

 Code in controller:
 - MapPost() becomes a pass-through method, 1 line.
 Good if you fvor hexagonal architecture, doesn't reduce complexity otherwise.
-- MapPost(2) forces integration tests for ASP .NET Core but gets rid of 78 lines in exchange for 22 lines in the method.
+- MapPost(2) forces integration tests for ASP .NET Core but gets rid of 78 lines in exchange for 22 lines in the method and not respecting SOLID.

 Tests:
 - Requires mocking framework to test business logic.